dqops/dqo/docs/reference/yaml/recurring/table-daily-recurring-checks.md

 ___

-## TableDailyRecurringCheckCategoriesSpec
+## TableSchemaDailyRecurringChecksSpec
-Container of table level daily recurring.
-Contains categories of daily recurring.
+Container of built-in preconfigured volume data quality checks on a table level that are executed as a daily recurring (checkpoint) checks.